MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 ####`keytab_nodemanager` '/etc/security/keytab/nm.service.keytab'

 Keytab file for YARN Node Manager.
 This will set also property *yarn.nodemanager.keytab*, if not specified directly.

+####`keytab_nfs` '/etc/security/keytab/hdfs.service.keytab'

+Keytab file for HDFS NFS Gateway.
+This will set also property *nfs.keytab.file*, if not specified directly.

 <a name="limitations"></a>